 Celebrating Women Entrepreneurs in Edmonton

-March is Women's History Month, a time to celebrate women from our past and our present, whose resolve and determination contribute to the vibrancy of our communities.
-Congruently, International Women's Day falls on March 8 - all the more reason to highlight the incredible women entrepreneurs who make Edmonton the city we know and love.
+Learn about some of the many incredible women entrepreneurs who make Edmonton the city we know and love.
 One thing's for certain - there's no shortage of inspiring women in this city!

 Header image provided by: Dallas Curow